richardrobinson0924/textbook-supplements/README.md

 Copyright (c) 2018 Richard Robinson.
 Made open-source under the AGPL 3.0 License.
 Graphical figures copyright Nelson Inc. and/or Pearson Inc.

-Special thanks for supporting this endavour to:
+Special thanks to Jaz M. for guiding and assisting me.
-- Daniela K.
-- Donya J.
-- Jaz M.
-- Saraf W. S.
-- Simran K.